 Each disability accommodation request is different and unique.
 Consequently, every request is analyzed and processed on a case-by-case basis.
 However, the general steps of the interactive process typically follow those described below.
 Anyone involved in the interactive process should not hesitate to ask questions at any point during the process.

 - Employee- complete the reasonable accommodation request form.
-If the completion of this form is difficult, contact the ADA Compliance Office for a verbal request.
+If the completion of this form is difficult, contact the Office for Accessibility and Gender Equity for a verbal request.
+This form must be submitted along with the medical provider's certification of the employee's disability.
 There are no “magic words” required to make a request but the employee must initiate the request in writing or verbally.
 Third-party requests will only be accepted when authorized by the employee/applicant in writing.
 The employee seeking an accommodation and using a third-party designee will submit in writing the contact information for the designee and sign and date the request.

-- The form once completed should be submitted to the ADA Compliance Office.
+- The forms once completed should be submitted to the Office for Accessibility and Gender Equity.
 The reasonable accommodation request form can be submitted electronically, faxed, or mailed.
-Once a form is submitted or a verbal request is made, the ADA Compliance Office will assign the request to the appropriate ADA representative: All employee requests that require the interactive process will be handled by the ADA Case Manager including all Faculty, Adjunct, Residents, Post-Docs, Fellows, Visiting faculty, TEAMS, USPS and OPS.
+Once a form is submitted or a verbal request is made, the Office for Accessibility and Gender Equity will assign the request to the appropriate ADA representative.

-- A meeting (either by phone or in-person) will take place separately with the employee and the employee’s supervisor as soon as possible but depending on the employee’s and supervisor’s schedule.
+- Communication (either virtually or in-person) will take place with the ADA Case Manager: with the employee and with the employee’s supervisor (or designee) and the unit’s HR Liaison.

 - A written response will be provided for each request once the interactive process is concluded.
 The disposition of each request will be either approved, modified, or, denied with reasons.
-This written response will be submitted to all those who attended the accommodation meeting, including to the ADA Compliance Officer.
+This written response will be submitted to all those who attended the accommodation meeting.

 - Time frame for processing requests – depending upon the circumstances, each employee’s request will be handled as expeditiously as possible.
 For those cases where medical documentation is forthcoming or when special equipment or construction is required each case will be handled on a one-to-one basis with the goal of not exceeding 30 working days.